andrescera/squid-games-page/PROJECT_SUMMARY.md

-# 🎮 Project Summary - Squid Games Minecraft Website
+# 🎮 Project Summary - Squid Games Colombia Minecraft Website

 ## ✅ Project Completed Successfully!

-A visually stunning, fully-functional website for the Squid Games Minecraft event has been built and is ready for deployment.
+A visually stunning, fully-functional website for the Squid Games Colombia Minecraft event has been built and is ready for deployment.

 ---